leeanncafferata/clio3-syllabus/source/schedule.md

 dependencies as you go along.
 If you are on some kind of Linux machine, then probably everything you need is in your package manager.
 If you are on a Windows PC, you should install [Ubuntu 14.04 LTS][] inside Virtual Box using [Vagrant][].
+Follow [this tutorial on Vagrant][], substituting `ubuntu/trusty64` for `hashicorp/precise32`.

 ## Sept.
 3: Version Control and Reproducible Research

-### Goal

-Learning version control will let you contribute to projects and distribute your code, and most importantly reproduce your own results.
+Version control lets you contribute to projects and distribute your code.
+[GNU Make][] helps automate and reproduce your results.
-(We will end class with an introduction to JavaScript.)

 ### Reading

--   [Basic Git][].
--   [Documentation for GitHub][] and [their tutorials][].
+-   Work through [GitHub's interactive tutorial][] for Git.
+-   GitRef on [basics][] and [branching and merging][]; GitHub's tutorial on [pull requests][] ([video][]).
 -   Look at Scott Chacon, *[Pro Git][]*, especially chs.
 1--3, 5, for reference.
 -   Read Karl Broman's [lectures about reproducible research][]:
     [introduction][]; [command line][]; [version control][].
+-   Read Mike Bostock, "[Why Use Make][]".
+-   Read the documentation for [GNU Make][].

 ### Exercises

--   Work through [GitHub's online, interactive tutorial][] for Git.
--   Sign up for [GitHub][].
--   At least one day before class, submit a pull request (or as many as you need to) to the [repository for this syllabus][].
-The pull request should modify the list of participants to add your name with a link to your personal website, as well as your GitHub username and a link to your GitHub user profile.
-Feel free to include your Twitter username and link if you like.
+-   At least one day before class, submit a pull request to the [repository for this syllabus][].
+The pull request should modify the list of participants (`source/participants.md`) to add your name with a link to your personal website, as well as your GitHub user name and a link to your GitHub user profile.
+Feel free to include your Twitter user name and link if you like.
 (A guide to [Markdown][] if you need it.)
-Also add your name and topics for the language report and the additional techniques report.
+Also add your name and the topic of your tutorial to the schedule (`source/schedule.md`).
+-   Create a minimal Makefile.
+This Makefile should take a text file (provided by you) and find and replace words of your choosing to a new text file.
+(Hint:
+    `sed 's/foo/bar/g' input-file.txt > output-file.txt` replaces all
+    instances of `foo` with `bar` and redirects standard out to a file.)
+    The Makefile should also put the time stamp for when the output file was generated at the bottom of the file.
+(Hint: in your shell the `>>` operator appends to a file; there is also a command to get the current time.)
+Can you rewrite the Makefile so that it uses rules?
+    So that it uses special targets?
+So that it works on several text files at once?
+On an arbitrary number of files?
+Post your Makefile and input text files to GitHub.

 ## Sept.
 10: Flow Control and Functions in JavaScript

-### Goal

 ### Reading